-15 CH1/2-CURSOR-CH3/4-MA/REF-ZOOM pushbutton
+15 CH1/2-CURSOR-MA/REF-ZOOM (pushbutton)

-The function of the POSITION 1 13, POSITION 2 14 and VOLTS/ DIV 16 17 knobs can be selected if suitable operating conditions are present (cursor measurement, mathematic signal- and reference signal display, ZOOM- and time base Search function).
+The function of the POSITION 1, POSITION 2 and VOLTS/DIV knobs can be selected if suitable operating conditions are present (cursor measurement, mathematic signal- and reference signal display, ZOOM- and time base Search function).
 Then a menu will be called by pressing this pushbutton and it will light.
-This is in some degree also valid for CH3 and CH4 logic signals in connection with the VOLTS/DIV knobs 16 16.

-The pushbutton will signal the function activated corresponding to the front panel labelling: dark: Y position and vertical sensitivity CH1 and CH2.
+The pushbutton will signal the function activated corresponding to the front panel labelling:

-blue: Y position and vertical sensitivity CHT and CH2.
+- Y position and vertical sensitivity CH1 and CH2. dark.

-green: Y position and display height of:
+- blue: Y position of cursors.

-- CH3 and CH4.
+- green: Y position and display height of:

 - Mathematics signal(s)

 - Reference signal(s)

 - ZOOM or time base B display of signal(s)

-16 VOLTS/DIV-SCALE-VAR-knob
+16 VOLTS/DIV-SCALE-VAR (knob)